sgraf812/pmcheck/artifact/Readme.md

 You can run all of the performance tests back to back by running `./bench-all.sh`.
 Note that compared to Figure 10, minor variations in allocation numbers (in the range of a few megabytes) are expected due to differences in installed package databases.
+Also note that the difference in compile times between 8.8.3 and LYG can vary, especially for quick-to-compile test cases like `T11276`, where a difference of 1 millisecond can account for a ~100% difference in total compile time.